Food glorious food!…It always brings back tasty travel memories for me.

 Egg tarts remind me of Hong Kong and the tarts fresh and still warm from the oven.
 There was no shortage of bakeries near our hotel on Nathan Road.
 We would buy them daily and eating just one was never enough.
 They were so hard to resist because you could buy them from the street through a glass pass through – you didn’t even have to step inside the shop to complete the transaction.

-(technically, that’s a coconut bun I’m eating…the egg tarts never quite lasted long enough for me to snap a photo!)
+(technically, that’s a coconut bun I’m eating…the egg tarts I was eating never quite lasted long enough for me to snap a photo!)

 The Taste of Pad Thai